The-Last-Cookie/stringcalc/README.md

 - [x] Function for power --> base^exponent
 - [x] Functionality for calculation of binary strings
 - [x] Functionality for calculation of hexadecimal strings
+- [x] Improve code readability and error handling
+- [x] Performance improvements
+- [x] Function for determining the string with a fewer value
 - [ ] Function for modulo (for decimals) --> m mod n
-- [x] Improve code readability and error handling
-    - [x] Helping functions _isZero_, _isDecimal_, ...
-    - [x] Improve error messages
-    - [x] Don't allow empty strings as input (functions return empty string in case an error occurs)
-- [x] Performance improvements: I want to take another look at the implementation to see if I can optimize some things
-    - [x] Use unsigned long long instead of int --> Strings can even be longer
-    - [x] Faster algorithmic calculation (if possible)
-    - [x] Check efficiency of _isZero_
+- [ ] Converter for converting numbers between the (implemented) number systems

 # Licence